afeld/personal-security/why-signal.md

 China, Russia, and other authoritarian countries are known for intercepting messages and using them to punish dissent.
 Unfortunately, it's not just them: Remember [Edward Snowden](https://en.wikipedia.org/wiki/Edward_Snowden)?
 He exposed that [the American and British governments were doing widespread surveillance on the public](https://en.wikipedia.org/wiki/Edward_Snowden#Revelations), [including text messages](https://en.wikipedia.org/wiki/Dishfire).

 Have you ever sent a message or a picture that you'd be embarrassed if a stranger saw?
+Have you ever sent a message with any other [sensitive information](../#sensitive-information)?
 If so, you should be using encrypted messaging.
 Last Week Tonight did a segment that drives that point home:

 <iframe class="youtube-embed" src="https://www.youtube-nocookie.com/embed/XEVlyP4_11M?start=1494" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>